spa46/spa46.github.io/content/old_posts/C++/2016-05-05-Memorized Recursion.md

 +++
-title = "Memorized recursion (DP)" date = 2016-05-05
+title = "Memorized recursion"
+date = 2016-05-05
 weight = 100
 tags = ["dynamic programming", "memorized recursion"]
 +++

-Recursion enhances readability and reduce code size.
-On the other hand, it is difficult to trace the code.
-One of the good example of using it is "memorized recursion".
+Recursion enhances readability by the small size of code compare to iteration.
+On the other hand, tracing the code is difficult.
+One of a good example is using "Memorized Recursion".

 Example:

 ```
-Assume, there is a 2D graph start from (0,0) and it wants to reach to (5,4).
+Assume, there is a 2D connected graph starting from (0,0) ending (5,4).
-How many ways to reach to the desination?
+How many ways are there to reach the destination?
 ```

-what could be the best approach? <br>
+What was the best approach? <br>
-Mathmatical or graph such as DFS, BFS or recursion?
+Using Mathematical ways or using graphs such as DFS, BFS or recursion?

-Let's have a look at memorized recursion and dynamic prgoramming
+Let's have a look at Memorized Recursion in dynamic programming

 # Memorized Recursion

-<br>Below is the conversion of the problem into tree.<br><br>
+<br>Below is the conversion of the problem into a tree.<br><br>
 ![tree](/images/algorithm/dynprog/tree.png)

-<br>However, there are redundancies as shown in below figure.<br><br>
+<br>However, there are redundancies as shown in the below figure.<br><br>
 ![tree](/images/algorithm/dynprog/tree_redundant.png)

-<br>We could optimize the redundancies and can express it as below.<br><br>
+<br>We can optimize it and express it in the following way.<br><br>
 ![tree](/images/algorithm/dynprog/tree_improved.png)

 <br>Nodes which is already explored could store its value in memory. <br>
 	For example, after a visit to (1,1), **35** is stored in node (1,1).<br><br>
 ![tree](/images/algorithm/dynprog/tree_improved_path.png)

-<br>After the first visit, the value 35 could be retrieved by accessing (1,1).<br><br>
+<br>After the first visit, the value of 35 could be retrieved by accessing (1,1).<br><br>
 ![tree](/images/algorithm/dynprog/tree_improved_path2.png)

 	/* Example of recursive memorization */